Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are a number of different types of electric scooter batteries, each with its own unique benefits and disadvantages.
 Keep reading on to learn more about this, and don’t forget to check out the top-tier e-scooters on the market today.

 Electric scooters do not need to use conventional fuel in order to operate.
 Instead, they use a battery that stores energy and feeds that energy to the motor and the scooter’s other components.
 These scooter batteries can generally be plugged into a standard wall outlet at home or while out and about.
+In addition, the weight of electric scooters depends on the size of their battery, as well as other components like the motor and frame.

 Lithium-ion batteries are not just popular with scooters but can be found in laptops, electric bikes, mobile phones, and just about every other kind of modern gadget.

 This is the primary type of battery that can be found in most modern electric scooters.
 Lithium-ion batteries are not just popular with scooters but can be found in laptops, electric bikes, mobile phones, and just about every other kind of modern gadget.
 They have become so popular because they are extremely light when compared to other battery types.
 Additionally, lithium battery packs can store more hours of electricity when compared to other types.
 The downside with lithium batteries is that they can degrade rather quickly and are extremely sensitive to high temperatures.
 But hooked up to the right type of e-scooter motor, you get high overall performance.
+If you are looking to make your own eScooter, check out our page on why to use a 24-volt electric scooter motor.

 Sealed lead-acid batteries were the first rechargeable batteries to be invented, making them extremely popular for a number of use-case scenarios.

 Sealed lead-acid batteries were the first rechargeable batteries to be invented, making them extremely popular for a number of use-case scenarios.
 They can often be found in golf carts, electric automobiles, and other large electric vehicles.
 They are extremely reliable, making them a common choice for heavier-than-average scooters.
 Sealed lead-acid batteries are extremely heavy, however, so they will not be found in many modern and light scooter designs.
 Additionally, these batteries take much longer to recharge than lithium batteries.
+Keep in mind that it’s also good to learn how to test an electric scooter battery if you haven’t already.

-Nickel-metal hydride batteries (also known as NiMH) are an extremely safe option for scooter manufacturers, as they have never had issues catching fire as was the case with lithium batteries.
+Nickel-metal hydride batteries (also known as NiMH) are an extremely safe option for scooter manufacturers, as they have never had issues catching fire, as was the case with lithium batteries.
 They boast an average weight when compared to other battery types and fewer materials.
 The downsides of NiMH batteries are that they take a long time to charge and they do not excel with extreme temperatures.
 The voltage output with these batteries will decrease if it becomes too hot or too cold.
 They can also become permanently damaged if a consumer tries to use them in some unofficial quick-charge capacity.

 The downside with lithium batteries is that they can degrade rather quickly and are extremely sensitive to high temperatures.